Christopher Pessell ’18

 Project Title – Seasonal Lakes: Modeling Meltwater on the Greenland Ice Sheet

 Enhanced glacial melt has been observed across the Greenland Ice Sheet (GrIS), including the Ilullisat Glacier (commonly known as Jakobshavn Isbrae) over the past few decades.
 This increased glacier meltwater channelizes across the surface to form supraglacial melt lakes in topographic depressions.
-Surface melt across the ablation zone (or melt zone) of the GrIS is driven by near-surface air temperature above the melting point (0°C).
-We have identified five supraglacial lakes in the ablation zone that form regularly over subsequent melt seasons, and are in close proximity to a Greenland Climate Network (GC-Net) automated weather station (AWS).
-The catchment area for these lakes are defined by a high-resolution digital elevation model (DEM).
-Among the five supraglacial lakes, eight instances of growth were recorded.
-We apply the Positive Degree Day (PDD) model to the catchment areas to model the production of surface meltwater in the basin over the period of melt lake growth.
-The modeled results are then compared to the growth in supraglacial melt lake sizes from acquired Landsat-8 imagery over a period of two years.
+Surface melt across the ablation zone (or melt zone) of the GrIS is driven by near-surface air temperature above the melting point (0 C).
+We have identified a supraglacial lake in the catchment area that forms regularly over subsequent melt seasons, and is in close proximity to a Greenland Climate Network (GC-Net) automated weather station (AWS).
+The catchment area for this lake is defined by a high-resolution digital elevation model (DEM).
+We apply the Positive Degree Day (PDD) model to the catchment area to model the production of surface meltwater in the basin over the period of melt lake growth.
+The modeled results are then compared to the changes in supraglacial melt lake size from acquired Landsat-8 imagery over the period.